pyrypajunen/OOP/README.md

 ## 4. Wikipedia-Photo-Searcher

-An app that searches an image from Wikipedia and shows it into a simple the graphical user interface.
+An app that searches an image from Wikipedia and shows it on the graphical user interface.

 ## 5. Webcam Photo Sharer